Black Friday, Small Business Saturday and Cyber Monday

 November 24th is Small Business Saturday, a day dedicated to supporting small businesses on the busiest shopping weekend of the year.
 BBB is teaming up with American Express, a BBB Accredited Business and National Partner, to spread the word on why small businesses are so awesome.
 Here’s a fun infographic to show just how important small businesses are to our economy.

 The new BBB Scam Stopper website can tell you all about the latest scams, and help you learn the most common tactics used by scam artists both in-person and online.
 Be especially careful of holiday related scams.
 Be sure that letter from Santa is from a legitimate site before you share your child’s personal information.
 And that friend or grandchild who was mugged while traveling and needs some cash wired ASAP?
 That’s a scam.
 Don’t fall for it!

 Shop safely online

 November 26th is “Cyber Monday,” and there will be lots of online deals to be had.
-Before your surf the net, make sure your computer has the most recent updates for spam filters, anti-virus and anti-spyware software.
+Before you surf the net, make sure your computer has the most recent updates for spam filters, anti-virus and anti-spyware software.
 Scammers use this holiday time to prey on online shoppers.
-Only shop on trusted websites, and look for the Ad Choices logo for sites that give you more control over whether advertisers can use your information for targeted advertising.
-It’s also best to use a credit card when shopping online because you can dispute the charges if you don’t receive the item you ordered.
+Only shop on trusted

 Know your rights